 Greater is He who is in you than he who is in the world.”

-“For who is God except the Lord?
-Who but our God is a solid rock?
 God arms me with strength, and he makes my way perfect.
-He makes me as surefooted as a deer, enabling me to stand on mountain heights.”
+He makes me as surefooted as a deer, enabling me to stand on mountain heights.
+You have given me your shield of victory.
+Your right hand supports me; your help has made me great.
+Psalm 18:31-33,35

 The truth is that whatever today or tomorrow might hold for you, The Lord your God has enabled and equipped you to stand strong and face it; with Him!